Advertisement

 Steps Followed by Employers

-2. If there is no response, a formal AWOL notification is sent
+2. If there is no answer, a formal notice of AWOL is sent.

-3. The employee is given a limited time to respond and explain
+3. The employee has limited time to respond and explain.

-4. If no valid explanation is provided, disciplinary action is initiated
+4. If no good reason is provided, disciplinary action will be taken.

 Final Action by the Organization